chrisroos/money-tracker/README.md

 ### Configuring SendGrid so that we get Exception emails

 Sometimes the application breaks.
-If you want to be emailed when it does you'll want to enable the free [SendGrid](http://sendgrid.com/) addon and set your email address.
+If you want to be emailed when it does you'll want to configure the email address that receives the exception notifications.

-    $ heroku addons:add sendgrid:starter
     $ heroku config:add MONEY_TRACKER_EXCEPTION_EMAIL_RECIPIENT=your-email-address